bitfocus/companion-module-meld-studio/README.md

 ## Known Limitations

-- Does not recive timecode feedback from Meld Studio as it currently is not supported
+- Does not receive timecode feedback from Meld Studio as it currently is not supported

 ## Installation (Development)